 Get More Vitamin D and Zinc

-Vitamin D is metabolized by your body as a result of direct sun exposure.
+Your body metabolizes vitamin D as a result of direct sun exposure.
 However, most people around the world are deficient in vitamin D. You need to take it as a supplement to achieve normal vitamin D levels and correct deficiencies.

 Increase Your Testosterone Dose if on TRT